Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 ### Contribution Guideline
 {(Coming Soon}}

+### Quick Remarks
+- Since current writeups are dense and slightly heavy read as per some feedback, we will work on simplifying these memos with precise and straightforward language for v0.3.5 (if not before).

 ---
 # Building Bharat's Regenerative Future
 > Catalyzing Conscious Capitalism through Business .
 Technology .
 Content .
 Compliance .